 Deadline to Transfer Units to UCR

-Students taking coursework off campus must submit a petition and provide proof of enrollment in non-UCR courses to their major advisor for review and GSOE Associate Dean approval.
-If you completed transfer work required for graduation, you must immediately submit official transcripts to Undergraduate Admission: firstname.lastname@example.org by the deadline identified for your graduating term below.
+Students taking coursework off campus must submit a petition and provide proof of enrollment in non-UCR courses to their major advisor for review and SOE Associate Dean approval.
+If you completed transfer work required for graduation, you must immediately submit official transcripts to Undergraduate Admission: firstname.lastname@example.org by Registrar transfer work transcript deadline.
 Keep your Academic Advisor updated as to the status of your transcripts.

 Eligibility to Participate in Commencement Ceremony